treasurenetprotocol/docs/docs/5/TCash.md

-# $TCash – Alternate Currency
+# $TCASH – Alternate Currency

-### **What Is $TCash?**
+### **What Is $TCASH?**

-$TCash is Treasurenet’s alternate digital currency—designed to support liquidity, lending, and real-world economic activity.
+$TCASH is Treasurenet’s alternate digital currency—designed to support liquidity, lending, and real-world economic activity.
 It functions like cash within the network and enables users to borrow, transact, and settle value in a stable yet decentralized way.

 ### **Onboarding and Eligibility**

 **Step 1: Earn REP**
- To become eligible for borrowing $TCash, users must earn REP by verifying their real-world output on-chain.
+ To become eligible for borrowing $TCASH, users must earn REP by verifying their real-world output on-chain.
 After completing two successful REP mints, users become eligible to borrow.

 **Step 2: Stake UNIT**
  Borrowers must stake $UNIT tokens as collateral.
 Higher REP scores boost the user’s creditworthiness, allowing access to larger TCash borrowing limits under better terms.

 **Step 3 (Optional): Acquire TCash via Uniswap**

-For users who don’t yet meet REP or staking requirements, $TCash is also available for purchase on Uniswap.
+For users who don’t yet meet REP or staking requirements, $TCASH is also available for purchase on Uniswap.
 This enables faster participation in the ecosystem — though without the credit benefits tied to REP.

 ---